The Answers to All Your Questions (almost)

 Please note that we have two apps, a standard app for both iOS and Android users that can be downloaded in the app store, and a stand-alone app called Lezhin Plus that is only available for Android users (due to Apple policies).
 Mature content (such as popular titles Killing Stalking, You Jin, Lilith’s Code and Sadistic Beauty) can only be viewed on the Lezhin site or the Plus app.
 One benefit of the Plus app is that there are Coin events EVERY DAY.
 More information can be found here.

-iOS users can access mature content by “app-ifying” the Lezhin site.
+iOS users can access mature content directly by “app-ifying” the Lezhin site.
 Detailed information on how to do so can be found here.

 Still having trouble purchasing coins?
 Please shoot us an e-mail at email@example.com !